Kim Droege

 What do you attribute your success to?

-I attribute my success to my mother and father, without a doubt.
-I was raised by depression parents, and from the time I was old enough to understand what college or higher education meant, I was constantly reassured and reinforced the idea that I would be pursuing higher education.
-But the one thing that my parents told me from the time I was a little girl, and they never stopped my whole life, is 'you can be anything you want to be as long as you want it badly enough.
+I attribute my success to my parents, without a doubt.
+I was raised by depression era parents, and from the time I was old enough to understand what college or university meant, I was continually encouraged and supported with the idea I would be pursuing higher education.
+But the one thing my parents shared from the time I was a little girl and throughout my life, is 'you can be anything you want to be as long as you want it badly enough.
 There's nothing you can't do.
-You are as good as anybody else in the world.'
-These were the positive messages that my parents constantly told me and reinforced all the time.
-So not achieving was not an option.
-But even if they hadn't done that, I think I have that kind of personality.
-I had a boss at IBM who told me during a performance review, 'Kim, I never worry about you, because no matter what the obstacle is, you will either find a way around it, under it, over it, or you will eliminate it.'
+You are as good and deserving as anybody else.'
+These were the positive messages my parents consistently delivered to me.
+I wanted to achieve my best no matter what I pursued.
+But even if my parents hadn't been so encouraging and supportive, I think I have a kind of goal oriented personality.
+I had a Manager at IBM who shared during a performance review, 'Kim, I never worry about you, because no matter what the obstacle, you will either find a way around it, under it, over it, or you will eliminate it.'
 Those words describe me in a nutshell.
-I've always been that way.
-That's my personality, that's who I am.
-For me, no is where we start negotiating, and I don't really take no for an answer.
-I'm pretty driven.
+I've always been very driven and results oriented.
+That's my personality, who I am.
+For me, No is where we start negotiating.

 Q